-WOODWIND SECTIONALS I 92341 Grades 9-12 1 Credit
+BRASS SECTIONALS II 92346 Grades 10-12 1 Credit

-This course offers small group instruction in the woodwind family.
-Participation in marching band, band camp, and/or other related band activities is a requirement of this course.
-Prerequisite: Audition family.
+This course continues small group instruction in the brass family.
 Participation in marching band, band camp, and/or other related band activities is a requirement of this course.

 Prerequisite: Brass Sectionals I & Audition